phantomaton-ai/phantomaton/README.md

 Phantomaton supports layered configuration:

 1. **Global Configuration**: `~/.phantomaton/configuration.json`
-2. **Project Configuration**: `.phantomaton/configuration.json`
+2. **Local Configuration**: `.phantomaton/configuration.json`

-Configurations are merged, with project-specific settings taking precedence.
+Configurations are merged, with local settings taking precedence.

 ### Configuration Options

+The default persona requires the following options to be configured:

 - `phantomaton-projects.home`: Directory where repositories are located
 - `phantomaton-anthropic.apiKey`: Anthropic API key for language model interactions

-- Module-specific configurations can be added as needed
+Module-specific configurations may be added as needed.

 ## Extensibility 💫